1109akshatverma/pg-sk-agents-lab/LabGuide/Lab-01.md

 ## Task 2: Launch PSQL Command Line Shell in VS Code

-In this task, you initialize the database with sample tables and data, configure Azure OpenAI endpoint and key settings, and verify them through SQL queries.
+In this task, you will initialize the database with sample tables and data, configure Azure OpenAI endpoint and key settings, and verify them through SQL queries.
 Finally, you test the AI integration by generating a sample embedding vector using Azure OpenAI within the PostgreSQL database.

-1. In VS Code, click **File (1)** in the top left corner and select **Open Folder (2)**.
+1. In **VS Code**, click **File (1)** in the top left corner and select **Open Folder (2)**.

    ![](Images/L1-S19.png)